jeffreysorgen/golf-club-sensors/README.md

 **Notes about Resting state:**

 The Resting state is meant for when the club is in the bag.
 If it's in the bag then it's not going to take readings.
 That would be wasteful.
 So it's meant to pause all the readings before any more readings are taken.
 The sensor will stay in Resting state until it senses Ready state.
-Once in Ready state, the other sensors are turned back on again.
+Once in Ready state, the other sensors (and BLE) are turned back on again.

 **What happens:**

-1. powered on
+1. powered on (rechargeable Lithium battery)
 2. in the bag, so Resting state
 3. pulled out of the bag, senses Ready state
-4. at this point, **waits to settle** so it can begin recording motion [(in the next (gyro) section)](#step-four-gyro)
+4. at this point, **waits to settle** so it can begin recording motion [(in the next (gyro) section)](#step-four-gyro) _("waits to settle" is deprecated phrase(?))_

-#### As shown in the serial monitor:
+**As shown in the serial monitor:**

 - The Resting state:
   - the y-axis reading is near -1G (_-0.85_) and displays "One second delay..."
   - then checks every 1 second using `delay(1000)`